trilogy-group/contently-weather-app/README.md

 To submit your homework, please update this README with information about which stories you completed, and submit the features as a pull request.
 The engineering team will provide feedback via a code review.

+## Notes:

+Completed 3 user stories (weather, forcast, and url).
+Implementing Redux was probably not required for a small app such as this, but I am comfortable with it and I wanted to use it.
+It could be done without Redux though.

+## Todos:

+- Implement last user story
+- Add button to copy URL to clipboard
+- polish style

+## Requirements

+API key is stored in ./config/secrets.js which was not included in the repo.
+Either add this file exporting the API key or comment out the import in line 1 of utils.js and uncomment line 8 editing the API_KEY value.

 ## User stories to implement

-- [ ] As a user, I would like to search for the current weather in my area
+- [x] As a user, I would like to search for the current weather in my area
-- [ ] As a user, I would like to see the 5-day forecast
+- [x] As a user, I would like to see the 5-day forecast
-- [ ] As a user, I would like to share the URL of the weather in my area and see the results
+- [x] As a user, I would like to share the URL of the weather in my area and see the results
 - [ ] As a user, I would like to toggle between celsius and fahrenheit

 ## Getting started